JoBCB/Choreographing-an-Art-Catalogue/README.md

 __[14h-14h45] round of introductions;__
-  - presentation of research; methodology; choreography and body themes;
+  - what is choreography? presentation of research and methodology;
-  - examples and analysis of movement scores & programming scripts = ‘writing spaces’;
-  - genealogy of the workshop and context;
+  - genealogy of the workshop and context: on open knowledge;

 __[14h45-15h15] embodiment exercises;__